Diabetes Mellitus

 Dietary treatment

-All patients should follow dietary treatment.
-Different people have different calorie requirement, patients should consult registered dietician to design a suitable menu for the management of the disease and stabilizing glucose.
+All diabetic patients should follow dietary treatment.
+Different people have different calorie requirement, patients should consult registered dietician to design a suitable menu for the management of the disease and stabilizing blood glucose.
 The general principles are as follow:

 • appropriate amount of food containing carbohydrate (including grains, rhizome vegetables, fruits and dairy products).